nubbsterr/ELK-SIEM-Setup/README.md

 # Preface
 <strong>Big</strong> thank you to all of the lovely sources on the internet.
 I am not one to shy away from reading documentation but this kind of project is virutally impossible for me given my limited knowledge of the Elastic 'technologies'.

 As stated above, there are many sources I consulted, all of which will be linked below for your own reading.
-The following will be a step-by-step guide of me <strong>creating my own SIEM</strong> using Oracle VirtualBox and namely Elastissearch, Beats and Kibana for indexing/analyzing, ingesting and visualizing our log data respectively.
+The following will be a step-by-step guide of me <strong>creating my own SIEM</strong> using Oracle VirtualBox, Elastissearch, Beats and Kibana for indexing/analyzing, ingesting and visualizing our log data respectively.

 This guide is aimed to be very step-by-step oriented; I guide you through everything as well as I can.
 If you do have questions, feel free to message me on Discord (nubbieeee) or email me (sherm5344@gmail.com)!
 Also massive shoutout to [crin](https://www.youtube.com/@basedtutorials/videos) for getting <strong>me</strong> properly started in cybersec.
 Without him, I would probably be aimlessly doing programming projects or frying my ESP32.

 Furthermore, please check out the <strong>[Sources section](#sources)</strong> of this guide for any minor comments and important documentation.
 Sources are listed in a pseudo-priority order; ordered in what I consider is most important to consult if you wish to seek info regarding certain topics of this guide.

 Lastly, I do expect some amount of competence with a Linux terminal for this project.
-We will be using SSH, lots of `sudo` and command-line text editors.
-Naturally, I will guide you as much as I can, and whatever I cannot guide you through or struggle with can either be:
+We will be using SSH, lots of `sudo` and command-line text editors; I expect you to be comfortable with common Linux commands like `cd`, `mkdir`, etc. Naturally, I will guide you as much as I can, and whatever I cannot guide you through or struggle with can either be:
 1. Voiced to me.
 Yes, you can message me on Discord or via email.
 2. Googled and/or understood with AI.
 I won't shove it down your throat, but ChatGippity is marvelous for these roles of teaching the unknown.
 Of course, it is advised to do your own research and pay attention to the AI's responses for hallucination(s).